HillSignal

 Company & Legislative Profile

 GE HealthCare is a publicly traded company in the Healthcare sector.
 This company operates across Healthcare and is subject to various Congressional legislative and regulatory actions.
-HillSignal is tracking 6 active Congressional signals mentioning GE HealthCare, including 6 bills.
+HillSignal is tracking 8 active Congressional signals mentioning GE HealthCare, including 7 bills and 1 federal contract.
 The current legislative sentiment is predominantly bullish, suggesting potential tailwinds from government policy.

-GE HealthCare ($GEHC) is currently facing 6 active congressional signals tracked by HillSignal.
-With 5 bullish, and 1 bearish signals, the average legislative impact score is 3.3/10.
-Key sectors affected include Healthcare and Technology.
+GE HealthCare ($GEHC) is currently facing 8 active congressional signals and 1 federal contract tracked by HillSignal.
+With 5 bullish, 2 neutral, and 1 bearish signals, covering 3 sectors.
+Key sectors affected include Healthcare, Technology and Infrastructure.
 Recent major catalysts include To amend the Public Health Service Act to update quality standards for mammography facilities for the use of AI systems, and for other purposes. and ROCR Value Based Program Act.
 Below is the complete tracker of government activity affecting GE HealthCare’s market performance.

 Total Signals